TD Life Insurance Review

 - Fixed premiums for the first 10 years

-- ⚠️ Limited payout and early expiry compared to full-featured CI plans from insurers like Manulife or BMO
+- Limited payout ceiling and early expiry compared to full-featured CI plans available through a broker

 TD Accident Disability Insurance Plan

-Pays a tax-free monthly benefit if you’re unable to work due to an accident—not illness.
+Pays a tax-free monthly benefit if you’re unable to work due to an accident.
+Illness-related disability is not covered.

 Coverage Duration: Until age 70